alinex/node-admin/doc/client/state.md

 To help with that, Vuex allows us to divide our store into modules.
 Each module can contain its own state, mutations, actions, getters, and even nested modules.

-### Auth

-The auth module is used for authentication through login/logout processes.

-It contains the following actions:
-- `authenticate({ strategy: 'local', email, password })`
-- `logout()`

-States are:
-- `auth.accessToken` - the encrypted JWT string
-- `auth.errorOnAuthenticate` - `Error` which occured on last login
-- `auth.errorOnLogout` - `Error` which occured on last logout
-- `auth.isAuthenticatePending` - 'true' while login in progress
-- `auth.isLogoutPending` - 'true' while logout in progress
-- `auth.payload` - JWT payload data (decrypted)
-- `auth.user` - record from the `users` service

-### Users

-This is used to access user information.

 ## Feathers integration

 To use feathers client to connect services with the server and do authentication we use [feathers-vuex](https://github.com/feathers-plus/feathers-vuex).